 What is the difference between dental implant and dentures?

 One of the main differences between dentures and dental implants is that dentures are removable teeth replacements.
 Whereas dental implants are permanent solutions for missing teeth.
 Therefore, dentures are less expensive than dental implants.
 You will also find the process of fitting dental implants and dentures are very different.
 Both options have their pros and cons, so it’s a good idea to get as much information about both before deciding which you would like to opt for.
+You should look for a local dentist that specializes in restorative dental care, like Indian Tail dentures, so that you know you’re being taken care of by someone experienced.

 Dental implants include the fitting of a small screw, which works to replace the natural root of the missing tooth.
 This is placed onto the bone which sits under the gum.
 Above this will sit an artificial tooth, which will be made to match the existing teeth in your mouth.